yuxblank/RNgLogger/README.md

 }
 ```

+### For libraries creators

+When creating a library only want to add RngLoggerModule as an import to use the `Logger` interface.
+It's then the consumer of your library to decide if, when and how to log your library.
+If you provide rng-logger as a logging dependency, make sure your readme contains the link to this documentation to allow the user to configure the logger.

+### Versions
+rng-logger major version follows to the Angular major version, if there's no target for the release just open an issue.

 ## Known Limitations
 - LoggerFactory cannot be referenced as a static member because the Angular Platform is not available and any call to getPlatform will return null.